PaulHJoo/Blog/src/blogs/async-javascript/async-javascript.md

 And one detail of JavaScript that’s often easy to forget about is that it's single-threaded.
 It’s easy to forget about since we litter our code with `async await`s and it’s not until we sit down and think about it - if JavaScript is single-threaded, how can it handle asynchronous code?

+**PROPOSITION ON WHAT TO GET OUT OF THIS, WHY WE NEED THE CONCEPTS**

 # The Environment the Language runs on
 The first step to uncovering JavaScript’s secrets is to understand that the question “JavaScript is single-threaded, how can it do async” is like saying “English utilises a 26 letter alphabet, how can it eat pie?”.